 University School of Milwaukee continues to reflect the proud tradition of excellence set forth by our predecessor schools while striving to meet and exceed the challenges of education in the 21st century.

 In 1917, the German English Academy changed its name to Milwaukee University School (MUS).
-Also in 1917, Milwaukee Country Day (MCD) opened in Whitefish Bay, with an initial enrollment of 55 students.
-As Milwaukee Downer Seminary (MDS), MUS, and MCD continued to grow, new facilities were a part of their plans.
+Also in 1917, Milwaukee Country Day School (MCDS) opened in Whitefish Bay, with an initial enrollment of 55 students.
+As MCDS, MDS, and MUS continued to grow, new facilities were a part of their plans.
 In 1959, MDS and MUS each purchased land on Fairy Chasm Road in River Hills, and MDS sold its Hartford Avenue campus.
 The MDS Fairy Chasm Road campus then opened in 1961.

 The Merger and Beyond